calliope-project/euro-calliope/templates/README.md

 # pre-built euro-calliope

-Ready to use models of the European electricity system built using Calliope.
+Ready to use models of the European electricity system built for use in _Calliope_.
 Models are available on three different spatial resolutions: continental, national, and regional.

 In addition, euro-calliope models can be built manually which adds more configuration options.
 To learn how to build euro-calliope manually, head over to [euro-calliope's documentation](https://euro-calliope.readthedocs.io).